Judge orders new trial in Tesla worker's race bias lawsuit

 A jury last October had awarded Diaz $137 million, one of the largest verdicts ever in a discrimination case involving a single worker.
 Orrick in April said Tesla was liable to Diaz for discrimination, but he said the award was excessive and lowered it to $15 million.

-Diaz's lawyers said last week that the lower award was unjust and undermined his constitutional rights.
+Diaz's lawyers said last week that the lower award was unjust because it undermined his constitutional rights to a trial by jury.

 Orrick did not set a date for the new trial, but scheduled a conference for July 12.